freelawproject/eyecite/README.rst

 :code:`source_text`, using a diffing algorithm to insert annotations in the correct locations in the original text.

+There is also a :code:`full_span` attribute that can be used to get the indexes of the full citation, including the pre- and post-citation attributes.

 Wrapping HTML Tags
 ^^^^^^^^^^^^^^^^^^